ChinoUkaegbu/ChinoUkaegbu.github.io/README.md

 **Description**

 The task was to debut our 30 Minute Film Festival videos.
 For this website, after designing the wireframe and putting finishing touches to the general outline of the website I had in my head, I went on to implement it.
 I first picked a color palette because I knew that would play a huge part in the vibe the website was giving off.
-After some research, I decided to go with [this color palette](https://coolors.co/22223b-4a4e69-9a8c98-c9ada7-f2e9e4)
+After some research, I decided to go with [this color palette](https://coolors.co/22223b-4a4e69-9a8c98-c9ada7-f2e9e4) because it had a more muted, relaxed vibe whuch was what I was going for.

 **Concept**